Dudemanguy/password-sanity/README.md

 The `gpg` field is simply the email field you specified for the gpg key created earlier.
 Since there is no reason to send this particular public key anywhere, it does not need to be a real email.
 The `clipboard-copy` field is the shell command used to copy a string to your system's clipboard.
 Since there is no sane way of having a cross-platform clipboard, this is the simplest way to handle it.
 On linux, you probably want `xclip` or `wl-copy` here.

 ## Usage
-One the first usage, pws will prompt you to create the encrypted master file.
+On the first usage, pws will prompt you to create the encrypted master file.
 The location is `~/.local/share/pws/master.asc`.

 You can add a new account profile to the master file:
 `pws --new-profile profile-name`